DarkTailor/Data-Cleaning-GUI/README.md

 ## Usage

 1. **Installation**: No installation is required.
-Simply download the standalone executable (`Cleaning_GUI.exe`) from the releases section of this repository.
+Simply download the standalone executable (`Cleaning_GUI.exe`) from the repository.
+Ensure you download the icon image as well

 2. **Running the Application**:
    - Double-click on the `Cleaning_GUI.exe` file to launch the application.